JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-training.md

 ## Periodisation

-I could probably start talking about mesocycles, macrocycles, microcycles but the reality this is very simple (See below for more detailed descriptions of the above terms):
+I could probably start talking about mesocycles, macrocycles, microcycles ... but the reality is it is very simple:

-\- You need to breakdown your training into phases
+- You need to breakdown your training into phases

-\- Each phase is necessary so that you can see the greatest adaptation by focusing and not being too tired to work at the required intensity during a workout.
+- Each phase is necessary so that you can see the greatest adaptation by focusing and not being too tired to work at the required intensity during a workout.
 E.g. in the strength phase if you are working out a day after a long run your legs could be too fatigued to adquitly allow you to progress with improve your one rep max.

 Can you combine several things at once?
 Yes you can but it will not have as a good result.
 You need to build a strong foundation to then work from.

+Click [here](/post/how-to-structure-your-hyrox-training#programming-fundmentals-and-periodisation) if you interested in the detailed definitions.

-## Analyse how much time you have and demands?
+## Analyse how much time do you have and demands?

 How much time do you have before your race?
 Ideally you will have between 8-12 weeks.
 Ideally you would have between 12 - 16 weeks.